Wusco/wuscochat-2/README.md

-# WuscoChat
+# WuscoChat New
-This is where we develop wusco chat v2.
+This is where we develop Wusco Chat v2.